galaxyproject/planemo/README.rst

 Brew
 -----------

-The Galaxy development team is explorig different options for integrating Homebrew_ and linuxbrew_ with Galaxy.
-One angle is resolving tool requirements using ``brew``.
-An experimental approach to versioning brew recipes will be used.
+The Galaxy development team is exploring different options for integrating Homebrew_ and linuxbrew_ with Galaxy.
+One angle is resolving the tool requirements using ``brew``.
+An experimental approach for versioning of brew recipes will be used.
 See full discussion on the homebrew-science issues page here - https://github.com/Homebrew/homebrew-science/issues/1191.
 Information on the implementation can be found https://github.com/jmchilton/platform-brew until a